 How does Blue Cross Blue Shield of Michigan's market dominance affect billing?

-What does Michigan's surprise billing law (PA 143) require?
+What does Michigan's surprise billing law (Public Act 234 of 2020) require?

 How does Michigan No-Fault auto insurance affect medical billing for practices?